Data Valuation Without Training of a Model

 \subsection{Stochastic method to calculate CG-scores}

-Since the calculation of the CG-score requires the inversion of $n$-dimensional matrix $\rmH^\infty$ where $n$ is the number of total samples, it would demand expensive memory and computational cost.
+Since the calculation of the CG-score requires taking the inverse of a $n\times n$-dimensional matrix $\rmH^\infty$ where $n$ is the number of total samples, it would demand expensive memory and computational cost for large $n$.
 To lower the complexity, we sub-sample the examples with class $-1$ so that the ratio between class +1 and class -1 is reduced from $1:(k-1)$ to $1:3$ for MNIST and FMINST, $1:4$ for CIFAR-10 and CIFAR-100.
-We repeat this process ten times by randomly sampling examples of label $-1$ and then average out the calculated CG-score of each example from class $+1$.
+We repeat this process 10 times by randomly sampling examples of label $-1$ and then average out the calculated CG-score of each example from class $+1$.